 Alumnae sisters who have reached one of these milestones and who are able to attend the next national Convention or Digging for Diamonds should contact the vice president of alumnae relations to schedule their induction.
 Alumnae who have been inducted into an alumnae society are eligible to add a jewel to their alumnae pin to reflect their society membership.

-Digging for Diamonds 2018 will be held in Grapevine, TX, near the Dallas/Fort Worth area.
-Click here to register now!
+Digging for Diamonds 2018 was held in Grapevine, TX, near the Dallas/Fort Worth area.
+Click here for photos.

 Digging for Diamonds 2017 was held in Atlanta, GA, Feb.
 24-26.
 Visit OPA’s Facebook page for photos.